-BUS CHAPERONING
+E. BUS CHAPERONING

-- A. The chaperone and bus driver are in complete charge of the trip.
-The chaperone should consult the driver concerning expectancies while on the bus. - B. The chaperone's word is law; students are representatives of Solon Springs High School and are expected to obey instructions of chaperones without question. - C.All regular on campus school rules apply to bus trips: No use of tobacco or any controlled substance, and no use of alcohol. - D.Any students violating these rules will be reported for disciplinary action, and/or the remainder of the trip may be suspended. - E.D.
-Attendance should be checked carefully before departure and return. - F. Absolute quiet is necessary at railroad crossings.
-Any actions deemed distracting to the bus driver shall cease upon request. - G.The chaperone should be seated in a central position on the bus. - H.Any student riding a fan bus to an activity will return on that bus unless prior approval is granted by administration. - I. Profanity and obnoxious conduct will not be tolerated. - J. Any student may be excluded from a trip because of previous behavior on trips.
+- The chaperone and bus driver are in complete charge of the trip.
+The chaperone should consult the driver concerning expectancies while on the bus. - The chaperone's word is the expectation; students are representatives of Solon Springs High School and are expected to follow instructions of chaperones without question. - All regular on-campus school expectations apply to bus trips: No use of tobacco or any controlled substance, and no use of alcohol. - Any students violating these rules will be reported for disciplinary action, and/or the remainder of the trip may be suspended. - D. Attendance should be checked carefully before departure and return. - Absolute quiet is necessary at railroad crossings.
+Any actions deemed distracting to the bus driver shall cease upon request. - The chaperone should be seated in a central position on the bus. - Any student riding a fan bus to an activity will return on that bus unless prior approval is granted by administration. - Profanity and obnoxious conduct will not be tolerated. - Any student may be excluded from a trip because of previous behavior on trips.